isaacnmm/pestpolicy-hugo2XX/content/posts/best-baby-safe-paint-for-crib/index.md

 Rust-Oleum can be applied with as many as five coats to give a smooth, fine, and chalky finish.
 It has a fast dry-to-touch effect and dries within the first 30 minutes of application.
 One gallon covers 150 square ft. for the first coat and minimizes as you apply the subsequent coats.
 When applying, use high-quality foam or synthetic brush for an elegant finish.
 This gives a smooth surface that is easy to clean with soap and water.

+Pros:
+- Non-odor
+- Long-lasting
+- Fast drying
+- Water-based
-Pros: - Non-odor - Long-lasting - Fast drying - Water-based - No priming and sanding are required. - Gives a smooth finish - just like withpainting kitchen cabinets. - Easy to clean with soap and water
+- No priming and sanding are required.
+- Gives a smooth finish
+- just like withpainting kitchen cabinets.
+- Easy to clean with soap and water

+Cons:
-Cons: - None found
+- None found

-> See Also: > Chalk Paint for Kitchen Cabinets

 ###  [5.
 Rust-Oleum 302593 Series Chalked Ultra Matte Spray Paint](https://www.amazon.com/dp/B01JB78BV2/?tag=p-policy-20)